-If you are seeking a job shadow as a school entrance requirement for any of the following programs: Radiology, Ultrasound, CT, Cath Lab, Respiratory Therapy or OT/PT, please contact Karen Forman in Student Services.
-She can be contacted by email, email@example.com.
+If you are seeking a job shadow as a school entrance requirement for any of the following programs: Radiology, Ultrasound, CT, Cath Lab, Respiratory Therapy or OT/PT, please contact Karen Foreman in Student Services.
+She can be contacted by email, firstname.lastname@example.org.
 Placement must be a requirement for college classes or entrance into a college program and is only possible when space is available.

 For all other job shadow participation, applicants must first make a commitment to volunteer for MultiCare Health System.
 If you are applying to volunteer in a hospital or clinic, we ask that you make a 100 hour commitment to volunteer.
 This requires that you volunteer approximately 4 hours per week for 6 months.
 The amount of commitment will depend on availability of placement and the area you are interested in volunteering.
 Once a volunteer has completed the first 60 hours of their commitment, they will be eligible to job shadow in our system.